HL7NZ/nzf/input/pagecontent/interactions-126543.md

 THE NZF/NZULM FHIR API provides support for interactions checking based on Stockleys Alerts.
 This support comes in the form of two custom FHIR [Operations](https://hl7.org/fhir/R4B/operations.html).
 The first provides a list of interactions for a given NZMT medication and the second provides a list of interactions between a list of NZMT medication codes.

-Each API call returns a Bundle which alongside associated resources returns a list of [ClnicalUseDefinitions](https://hl7.org/fhir/R4B/clinicaluseDefinition.html)
+Each API call returns a Bundle which, alongside associated resources, returns a list of [ClnicalUseDefinitions](https://hl7.org/fhir/R4B/clinicaluseDefinition.html)

 ### Background